Collaborative work is a skill you need to develop and will be used throughout your career. So, how do you work effectively in groups?

 Tips for working in groups

-In this short video a Lincoln University postgraduate student, Susan Du, provides some practical tips in this video on how to work effectively in groups.
+In this short video a Lincoln University postgraduate student, Susan Du, provides some practical tips on how to work effectively in groups.

 “The first initial meeting I guess is just… everyone could hang out for lunch or a sandwich or coffee.
 Just talk about yourself...We introduce ourselves and talk about something funny that happened in the past” Susan Du